Skip to main content

 Code mode

-This feature is experimental.
+This feature is in alpha.
 Breaking changes may occur without a major version bump until the API is stable.

-- Planning up front: filtering, aggregation, and branching happen inside the program rather than across separate turns.
+• Planning up front: Filtering, aggregation, and branching happen inside the function rather than across separate turns.

-Your tools keep running on the host with full validation, request context, and tracing.
+With code mode, your tools keep running on the host with full validation, request context, and tracing.
 Only the model's orchestration code runs in the sandbox.
-Each external_* call is bridged back to the real tool on the host, so dangerous tools, approvals, and validation behave exactly as they do for normal tool calls.
+Each external_* call is bridged back to the real tool on the host, and the function can reduce or aggregate results before returning one response to the agent.

 import { Agent } from '@mastra/core/agent'